waikato-ufdl/wai-annotations-manual/docs/plugin.md

 wai-annotations uses a plugin system to allow other libraries to add new processing stages without modifying the base library source.
 This document details how to go about using this system.

+## Generic wrappers

+If you just want to run some code that won't ever make it into a released plugin, then you might want to make use of the [wai.annotations.generic](https://github.com/waikato-ufdl/wai-annotations-generic) module.
+This module provides wrappers around sources/ISPs/sinks, i.e., you only have to write the source/ISP/sink class itself but not all the other boiler plate code that will make your plugin available within the wai.annotations framework.

+Check out the [example section](examples_generic.md).
+Also, the [wai.annotations.audio](https://github.com/waikato-ufdl/wai-annotations-audio) module has a more [concrete example](examples_audio.md) for loading the [Urban8k](https://urbansounddataset.weebly.com/urbansound8k.html) audio dataset with this wrapper approach.

 ## Plugin Types

 There are 3 types of stage which can be added to wai-annotations via plugin: input formats, processing stages and output